hongyusu/ProteinFunctionPrediction/README.md

       |----:|----:|
       |113863|42368|

-1. Scsripts for data preprocess are located in `./Preprocessing/` directory.
+1. Scripts for data preprocessing are located in `./Preprocessing/` directory.

 ##